By submitting this form, you are agreeing to the Terms of Use and Privacy Policy.

 Lights-out automation has been the intended result for various manufacturing facilities.
 Lights-out automation involves fully automated systems for various components in manufacturing.

 Warehouses run completely based on automation which eliminates the need for additional costs for lighting.
-A majority of the factories have been trying to limit human intervention, to limit the scope for errors and increase productivity.
+A majority of the factories have been trying to limit human intervention, limit the scope for errors, and increase productivity.

-The overall need for high efficiency in automotive, healthcare, e-commerce, and food & beverages industries is increasing the demands for automation.
+The overall need for high efficiency in the automotive, healthcare, e-commerce, and food & beverages industries is increasing the demand for automation.

 The AGV-enabled automation of industrial facilities can help meet the requirements related to material handling capacity, along with reducing production time, lessening the chances of human errors, enhancing safety, ensuring high production volumes, and increasing accuracy and repeatability.